JonPSmith/AuthPermissions.AspNetCore/Roadmap.md

 ### Build full admin features in Example 4

-### Create a AuthPermissions admin scaffolding library

 ### Add refresh Cookie

-Add per-HTTP Cookie checker - if the cookie is xxx old, then refresh claims.
+- Add per-HTTP Cookie checker - if the cookie is xxx old, then refresh claims.

-Optionally use Cookie refresh database so than user can be rejected.
+- Optionally use Cookie refresh database so than user can be rejected.

+### Allow user to add extra claims

+### Optional encrypt of AuthP's claims in JWT token

 ### AuthUser can have multiple tenants